• Skip to main content

 Demonstrate Strategic Thinking Leadership Characteristic

-January 15, 2019 by Callum Floyd
+January 15, 2019 by Franchize Consultants

 Great franchisors need to demonstrate a number of important characteristics as part of their leadership.
 We believe sound strategic thinking is one such critical leadership characteristic – and that franchisors should strive to provide franchisees with confidence in this area.

-While one could argue strategy and change (given today\’s dynamic environment) have never been more important, research also tells us that one of the aspects attracting franchisees to buying a franchise is the concept of having an established and proven business model – encompassing direction for the future.
+While one could argue strategy and change (given today’s dynamic environment) have never been more important, research also tells us that one of the aspects attracting franchisees to buying a franchise is the concept of having an established and proven business model – encompassing direction for the future.
 Franchisees, in turn, sign long-term franchise agreements and it follows can rightly expect a franchisor to provide great ongoing strategic leadership.

 A franchisor then would do well to ensure that great strategic thinking and planning is conducted for the franchise system – long-term.